 Applying for a Research Grant

 The grant application form is available at Honors College Forms.
-To ensure that discipline standards are met by the student in using the designated funds, any application should be reviewed by the student’s faculty advisor(s) before it is submitted to the Director of the Honors College.
-The application should be sent in hard copy to the Honors College office (W-1607) or may be hand delivered.
+To ensure that discipline standards are met by the student in using the designated funds, any application must be reviewed and signed by the student’s faculty advisor(s) before it is submitted to the Director of the Honors College.
+The application should be sent in hard copy to the Honors College office (W-1607) or delivered in person to the Honors College office.

 Applications for grant support are accepted on a rolling basis and are evaluated by the Director of the Honors College and members of the Honors Faculty Committee.